MA, BA, PGCLTHE, FHEA

 At the end of your second year, you’ll have developed acting, physical and vocal skills to a higher level, alongside extended skills in investigative techniques and textual analysis.

 Level 6 (third year)

 Your third year encourages you to extend your exploration of the acting process by providing you with a range of creative challenges.
 You’ll create professional-quality theatre productions both on and off-site in collaboration with other courses.
 You’ll also have the opportunity to create your own practical projects.

 A key focus of your third year is to equip you with the necessary skills and knowledge to manage your future career.
-In preparation for professional life, this year will include seminars on the business aspects of being an actor such as CVs, photos, auditions, Spotlight and Equity, ensuring you're industry-ready by the time you graduate.
+AUB Acting students are eligible to join the Spotlight Graduate membership, which enables students to start promoting themselves as a professional performer during their final year of training.
+Also, in preparation for professional life, this year includes seminars on the business aspects of being an actor, such as CVs, photos, and auditions; and we bring in guests from the profession to speak and work with students, ensuring you’re industry-ready by the time you graduate.

 PhD, MA, PGCE, Drama Dip, SFHEA